facebook/react/compiler/README.md

 so they can generally be split into crates of similar types of passes, so that those crates can compile in parallel.

 As a rule of thumb, add crates at roughly the granularity of our existing top-level folds.
-If you have some one-off utility code that doesn't fit neatly in a crate, add it to `forget_utils` rather than add a one-off crate for it.
+If you have some one-off utility code that doesn't fit neatly in a crate, add it to `react_utils` rather than add a one-off crate for it.

 ## Running Tests